 B.C.
 Government, Provincial Supports for COVID-19

 The province of B.C. is taking steps to contain the spread of COVID-19.
 There are many programs in place to support British Columbians through these unprecedented times.
 For information from the B.C.
 Government on essential services, news and updates, education, child care, business, travel, housing and monthly bills, reduced services and more, visit B.C.
-Government, COVID-19 Provincial Support and Information.
+Government: B.C.’s response to COVID-19.

 B.C.
 Government, BC’s Restart Plan